What is Calculus?

 Our mouths are filled with many things.
-Indeed, they’re filled with teeth and gums and our tongue and such, but they are also filled with bacteria that forms into other substances, depending on certain factors.
-Plaque is one of the substances found in our mouths that forms due to bacteria, and if we are not careful, it can turn into a problem that we cannot fix on our own.
+Indeed, they’re filled with teeth and gums and our tongue and such, but they are also filled with bacteria that form into other substances, depending on certain factors.
+Plaque is one of the substances found in our mouths that form due to bacteria, and if we are not careful, it can turn into a problem that we cannot fix on our own.

 Over time, plaque will turn into calculus, which is a substance that we cannot remove on our own.
 While some calculus is normal and even expected by many dentists of their patients, some people will end up with severe cases of it, which will necessitate a visit to their dentist to help them remove it.
-Calculus can cause a variety of issues for a patient, so it’s important that a patient seek the help of a dentist as soon as they can to remove the substance in order to help restore their oral health to a good place.
+Calculus can cause a variety of issues for a patient, so it’s important that a patient seeks the help of a dentist as soon as they can to remove the substance in order to help restore their oral health to a good place.